 You may think you know your canine companion inside out, but there may be more to your precious pooch than meets the eye!
-As World Friendship Day takes place on the 30th of July, we thought we'd take a look at some interesting facts you probably didn't know about man's best friend!
+As World Friendship Day takes place on the 30th July, we thought we'd take a look at some interesting things you probably didn't know about man's best friend!
+Here are our top 10 fun facts about dogs:

 Just as a human can be identified by their fingerprints, the print on a dog's nose is unique.
 No two dogs ever have the same print.